BioJulia/GenomicAnnotations.jl/docs/src/accessing.md

 ```

 ## Qualifiers
-Features can have multiple qualifiers, which can be modified using Julia's property syntax:
+Features can have multiple attributes/qualifiers, which can be modified using Julia's property syntax:
 ```julia
 # Remove newspace from gene product descriptions
 for gene in @genes(chr, CDS)